pachyderm/docs-content/staging/set-up/cloud-deploy/console.md

 ## Before You Start

 {{% notice tip %}}
-Taking Pachyderm for a test drive?
+Taking {{% productName %}} for a test drive?
 Try our [Quick Cloud Installation](../../quickstart/) for non-production deployment testing.
 {{% /notice %}}

-- You must have Pachyderm installed following one of these guides:
+- You must have {{% productName %}} installed following one of these guides:
   - [AWS](../../aws-deploy-pachyderm/)
   - [GCP](../../google-cloud-platform/)
   - [Azure](../../azure/)